Pecmecy/Pecmecy/README.md

 ### Computer Science is fun (kinda)

-Being a Computer Scince student requires a lot of work.
+Being a Computer Science student requires a lot of work.
 That's why I decided to organize and save up everything I do throughout the degree.

 Here is a list of the repositories focused on my university tasks and projects:
   * [Estructuras de Datos y Algoritmos](https://github.com/Pecmecy/FIB-EDA)